Introduction

 Please acknowledge and reference the work of others

-Sharing knowledge creates benefits for all, and contributes to the maintenance of a civil, informed society.
-When quoting from, referring to or utilising in any manner any content displayed on this website in your own created work, then please acknowledge and cite that content appropriately.
-If this website has contributed to your research, manuscript or understanding of environmental repair in Australia, then please acknowledge that appropriately in your created work.
-The provisions of the Australian Copyright Act 1968 apply to all of the content of this website, including the text and illustrations.
+Sharing knowledge creates benefits for all, and contributes to the ongoing development of a civil, informed society.
+When quoting from, referring to or utilising in any manner content displayed on this website, please acknowledge and cite appropriately.
+If this website has contributed to your research, manuscript or understanding of environmental repair in Australia, then please acknowledge that contribution in your created work.
+The copyright and Moral Rights provisions of the Australian Copyright Act 1968 apply to all of the content of this website, including the text and illustrations.

 'Cockatoo and koala' approx. 1880-1903 Source: N Cayley NLA